linpengcheng/PurefunctionPipelineDataflow/README.md

     It is also a good data flow , parallel and asynchronous programming tool.
   - Parallel: Large industrial pipelines can be expanded linearly in parallel.
   - Distributed: group company model, total branch model, parent-subsidiary model, holding company model, etc.
-  - Architecture: Pyramid, flat, matrix, etc.
+  - Architecture (Organizational Structure): Pyramid, flat, matrix, etc.
-  - Resource Management: ERP
+  - OS or Resource Management: ERP
   - Storage Management(buffers, caches, databases, etc.): Inventory management
   - Boeing aircraft pulse production line technology, just like confluence technology of rivers from the source to the sea.
     It's also a variant of the **Gantt Chart**.